Definition: What is a Chatbot?

-These chatbots are trained to analyse questions and read user intent and other entities before chiming in with a response.
+These machine-learning chatbots are trained to analyse questions and read user intent and other entities before chiming in with a response.

 These are the type of chatbots where you answer questions in real-time.
 Primarily, they are used by the sales and marketing department, where a customer asks a question, and you have a customer representative on standby on the other end to respond to them.